 On March 20, 1895, 138 Marlborough was acquired from Augustus Arnold by Annie Louise (Lobdell) Motte, the wife of attorney Ellis Loring Motte.
 They lived at the Hotel Ludlow (southwest corner of Clarendon and St. James) and, before that, had lived at 389 Beacon (which they continued to own).
 By the 1897-1898 winter season, they had moved to one of the apartments at 138 Marlborough, where they continued to live during the 1904-1905 winter season.
 By the 1906-1907 season, they were living at Hemenway Chambers (Westland Avenue at Hemenway Street).
 Annie Motte continued to own 138 Marlborough.

-Among the apartment residents at 138 Marlborough during the first decade of the 1900s were attorney Burrill Devereaux Barker and his wife, Irene Fitch (Shepard) Barker.
-They lived there from soon after their marriage in January of 1907 until 1912.
+Among the apartment residents at 138 Marlborough during the first decade of the 1900s were attorney Burrill Devereux Barker and his wife, Irene Fitch (Shepard) Barker.
+They had married in January of 1907 and then lived briefly at the Tuileries at 270 Commonwealth before moving to 138 Marlborough.
+They continued to live there until about 1912.
 By the 1912-1913 winter season, they were living at 313 Marlborough.

 Also residents of 138 Marlborough during this period were Richard Darwin Ware, an attorney, and his wife, Margaret Josephine (Whitman) Ware.
 They had been married in November of 1905 and moved to 138 Marlborough soon thereafter.
 Prior to their marriage, Richard Ware had lived at 237 Marlborough with his mother, Adelaide Frances (Dickey) Ware, the widow of Darwin Erastus Ware.
 In about 1910, Adelaide Ware moved to 138 Marlborough, either to live with Richard and Margaret Ware or in another of the apartments.
 By 1912, they all had moved and Richard and Margaret Ware were living in Brookline.